OpenwaterHealth/opw_bloodflow_gen1_hw/README.md

 ### Usage

-See the Qpenwater repo for required software, for User Manual.
+See the Openwater repo for Software, for User Manual.

 ## Contributing